 ESOS (Employee Stock Option Scheme) or ESOP Scheme is the main legal document that covers all the rules and regulations governing the process for ESOPs in your company.
-The Scheme Document is quite flexible and each startup can define its own rules around ESOPs.
-You must ensure that it doesn’t violate the mandatory SEBI guidelines and the Companies Act.
+The Scheme Document is quite flexible, and each startup can define its own rules around ESOPs.
+However, you must ensure that it doesn’t violate the mandatory SEBI guidelines and the Companies Act.
 So, here is a handy checklist of the top 5 things founders should think about before creating their ESOP Scheme document.

 Size of the ESOP Pool

 Usually, if you have raised a round of funding, this would have been defined in the SHA (Shareholding Agreement) itself.
 While there is no formula, a pool size of 10-15% at the earliest stages is usually decent enough, and you can always expand the pool size during future rounds of funding – it is quite common to do so.
 (You can read more about creating & demarcating the ESOP Pool here)

 There are a couple of ways in which ESOP can be administered, and you will have to consider which one suits you: